RationalAnimal/vui-ad-hoc-alexa-recognizer/README.md

 See the test directory for more examples.

-There are many reasons you may want to do this: transforming states into postal code or fixing issues with speach recognition, etc.
+There are many reasons you may want to do this: transforming states into postal code or fixing issues with speech recognition, etc.
 For example, a particular service may not understand some spoken phrases well.
 One that I've ran into is the word "deductible" is understood to be "the duck tibble".
 This will never match.
 Well, you could add this to your list of acceptable values.